Lpx-0128/Auri-SmartU-2.0/README.md

 ### 🎙️ Voice AI Assistant
 - Interact with the app through natural voice commands.
-- Ask for room availability, upcoming class reminders, or the fastest route to the library.
+- Ask for library and food court availability,traffic,or ask which lift can use to reach the classroom in shortest time.

 ---